jnerin/linklight/exercises/ansible_engine/1-adhoc/README.md

 Now, let's install Apache using the `yum` module.

 **NOTE**
 We are using the -b option in the following command.
-This enables priviledge escalation (by default sudo).
-This is required because we are logging in as a non-priviledged user (studentX) and we need to become the root user to install packages.
+This enables privilege escalation (by default sudo).
+This is required because we are logging in as a non-privileged user (studentX) and we need to become the root user to install packages.

 ```bash